Elev8+ logo Elev8+ Trading

 The "Perfect Trade" Checklist

-1. The Approach: Price moves fast into a major level (e.g., Prior Day Low).
-It looks scary.
+1. The Approach: Price moves fast into a major level (e.g., Prior Day Low or Session Low).
+Bears look strong.

 2. The Pierce: A candle spikes through the line.
 Breakout traders jump in short.